jacobcons/dfm-scraper/README.md

 # dfm-scraper

-Web scraper I made, using playwright, to traverse and download resources from [drfrost.org](https://www.drfrost.org/courses.php?sid=2596) for a student that I tutor in maths after he requested I send him all files under the year 10 and 11 sections
+This web scraper, built with Playwright, automates the traversal and downloading of resources from [drfrost.org](https://www.drfrost.org/courses.php?sid=2596).
+I developed this tool to assist a student I tutor in mathematics, who requested access to all files under the Year 10 and 11 sections.

 ## Getting started